 Waldorf Education is independent and inclusive.
 It upholds the principles of freedom in education and engages independent administration locally, continentally and internationally.
 It is regionally appropriate education with hundreds of schools worldwide today.

-Waldorf Education is truly Inspired Learning.
+Waldorf Education is genuinely Inspired Learning.

 The curriculum of Waldorf schools grows out of the work of Rudolf Steiner, an Austrian scientist, philosopher, and educator who founded the first Waldorf school in Stuttgart, Germany, in 1919.
 While linked by Steiner’s educational philosophy, each Waldorf school is autonomous and independently run.
 The faculty and staff work together to administer the school.

 What sets the Waldorf curriculum apart is not necessarily what is taught but how it is taught.
-True learning is a process of discovery that engages the whole human being.
+Authentic learning is a process of discovery that engages the whole human being.
 Instead of passively receiving information, Waldorf students are involved in a dynamic process of exploration, both of the world and of themselves.

 Waldorf education strengthens the child to meet not only the challenges of school but also of life.
 To face their futures with confidence, students need to develop a capacity for clear thinking, emotional stability, intellectual flexibility, and moral values.
-Our objective is to help all students to blossom into young adulthood with a balanced capacity for both thinking and feeling, so that they are prepared with self-confidence and inner resources to accept responsibility and to take their places as creative, self-directed members of society.
+Our objective is to help all students to blossom into young adulthood with a balanced capacity for both thinking and feeling so that they are prepared with self-confidence and inner resources to accept responsibility and to take their places as creative, self-directed members of society.

 The Class Teacher

 When the children enter grade one, they meet the person who will teach them their core curriculum for the next eight years.
 Waldorf schools recognize a basic need in children up to the age of 14 for genuine authority rooted in respect and love between the teacher and child.
 The class teacher strives to represent for the child a world of truth, beauty, and goodness and integrates these qualities in the presentation of the subjects taught.
-The fact that the class teacher must, year by year, present subjects to fit the growing consciousness and abilities of the children ensures that the teacher is constantly learning and developing, thereby modeling for the students the concept that learning is lifelong.
-The continuity of the teaching also allows the class teacher to know all the students’ unique qualities in order to plan lessons that reach and motivate each child.
+The fact that the class teacher must, year by year, present subjects to fit the growing consciousness and abilities of the children ensures that the teacher is continually learning and developing, thereby modeling for the students the concept that learning is lifelong.
+The continuity of the teaching also allows the class teacher to know all the students’ unique qualities to plan lessons that reach and motivate each child.
 The relationship between teacher and child is constantly evolving and deepening.
 By working together over long periods of time, the class teacher and the parents can orchestrate their efforts to meet the changing needs of the child.

 The Rhythm of the Day

 The school day begins with the Main Lesson, a two-hour period of concentrated activity focused on a particular topic.
 One subject is studied for three to four weeks and then a new topic is taken up.
 This uninterrupted time allows the students’ intellectual understanding to merge with their experience, while also permitting the class teacher to cover a subject in depth, using a variety of approaches.
 The Main Lesson begins with movement and rhythmic activities such as speech, singing, and/or playing recorder followed by a review of the previous day’s work and a presentation of new material.
 Textbooks are not used as primary information sources.
-Rather, the work is presented and received in a personal exchange between the teacher and child.
+Instead, the work is presented and received in a personal exchange between the teacher and child.
 A recess and shorter periods in subjects such as Spanish, German, mathematics, and English, which require regular practice and repetition, follow the Main Lesson.
 Later in the day, children devote themselves to instrumental and choral music, eurythmy, drama, painting, handwork, woodwork, gardening, clay, and physical education.
 Thus, the rhythm of the day starts with the work that requires intellectual focus and ends with the physical activities that engage the body and hands.